Φ

 The Noble Lie Virus operates through exactly this mechanism, but with a specific geometric signature: it installs a filter that selects for more distortion.

-In healthy field development, distorted filters generate discomfort — the signal doesn't feel right, the boundary doesn't match the aperture's input, and the discrepancy motivates correction.
+In healthy boundary development, distorted filters generate discomfort; the signal doesn't feel right, what reaches the center doesn't match the field's input, and the discrepancy motivates correction.
 But the Noble Lie corrupts this feedback mechanism.
-It teaches the field that the distortion is the signal — that functional provision is the same as resonant love, that the lie is the truth, that the warped filter is the clear one.
+It teaches the boundary that the distortion is the signal; that functional provision is the same as resonant love, that the lie is the truth, that the warped filter is the clear one.

 Noble Lie Mechanism · Cognitive Level

 At the cognitive level, this manifests as the person who knows something is wrong but cannot identify what.
-The aperture still receives genuine signal from source — the person feels the light entering — but what comes out at the boundary has been so thoroughly bent by the lie that recognition is impossible.
+The field still carries genuine signal from source; the person feels the light arriving; but what the boundary passes through to the center has been so thoroughly bent by the lie that recognition is impossible.
 They are homesick for a clarity they cannot name, because the filter that could name it has been replaced by one that denies it exists.

 That meta-filter is curiosity.